authentic4269/AndroidController/README.md

-ShooterGame
+AndroidController
 ===========

-shooter game, using android controller
+the android motion controller